facebookarchive/mention-bot/README.md

 ## Configuring a custom message

-If you want to change the default message, you can write your custom logic in [message.js](https://github.com/facebook/mention-bot/blob/master/message.js).
+If you want to change the default message, you can write your custom logic in [message.js](https://github.com/facebook/mention-bot/blob/master/message.js), or add 'message' in the [.mention-bot configuration](#configuration) file.

 ## How to run the bot on GitHub Enterprise